razovi/obmerge/README.md

     - `quit` will end all processes
 2. `cargo run --bin client` will start a client which will output to the console the streamed data from the server.

-# Issues/Questions
-1. It appears that the bitstamp orderbook is updated less frequently than the binance orderbook, probably because it is streamed at a much higher depth.
-Is there anything I can do to improve this?

-# TODO
-- refactor code (maybe)

 # Remarks
 - src/triplebuffer.rs is currently unused.
 The triple_buffer dependency is used instead.
 - the allowed symbols are {`ethbtc`, `ethusdt`, `btcusdt`}